 Fax: +61 2 9850 9352

 Linda Cupples has been a member of the Linguistics Department at Macquarie University since mid-way through 1991.
 Prior to that time, she spent 18 months as a lecturer in Cognitive Psychology at the University of Wollongong, New South Wales, and approximately two years as a post-doctoral fellow in Cognitive Neuropsychology within the School of Behavioural Sciences at Macquarie University.

 Professor Cupples is currently a member of the ARC Centre of Excellence in Cognition and its Disorders (CCD) and the Macquarie University Research Centre for Language Sciences (CLaS).
-She usually convenes a number of units in the Bachelor of Speech and Hearing Sciences (including LING214 Introduction to Psycholinguistics) and the Master of Applied Linguistics (including LING902 Language and Cognition and LING927 Reading Development and Disorders), but is presently on study leave until February 2013.
+She convenes a number of units in the Bachelor of Speech and Hearing Sciences (including LING214 Introduction to Psycholinguistics) and the Master of Applied Linguistics (including LING927 Reading Development and Disorders).

 Professor Cupples has research interests in the area of psycholinguistics, with a particular focus on sentence comprehension and production in skilled language users, disorders of sentence comprehension and production following brain damage, and reading development (especially in children and adults with disabilities).
 She is currently supervising MA and PhD dissertations in these and related areas; and is collaborating with colleagues from the National Acoustic Laboratories (NAL) on a NIH funded project examining language and reading outcomes for children with hearing impairment.